 - Try to get your enthusiasm and commitment for the role across

 - Write in a way that students will understand and be clear and concise

-If you are standing in the Main Elections 2018 (these take place in the Spring term 2018), you may need to also write another 50 words to summarise your manifesto.
+If you are standing in the Main Elections 2019 (these take place in the Spring term 2019), you will need to also write another 50 words to summarise your manifesto.

 The 50 word summary will be included in the RUSU Candidates' Voting Booklet which is widely distributed to voters on campus .
 This summary should be written in 3 bullet points.

 - Your summary should be written underneath your manifesto in the same box

 - Use 3 bullet points and short, concise sentences

 - Check that you haven't exceeded the 50 word limit - if you have, your words will be cut off at 50